“Achieving truly decentralized finance – power to the people – is a noble & important goal.” – Elon Musk.

 Aave

-One of the biggest names is Aave, a decentralized lending/borrowing platform that allows you to lend your crypto assets or borrow instantly without intermediaries.
-It leverages smart contracts to automate the process.
+One of the industry titans is Aave, a decentralised liquidity platform that allows you to lend your crypto assets or borrow instantly without intermediaries.
+It leverages V3 smart contracts and the native GHO stablecoin to automate the process while offering features like Flash Loans for capital efficiency.

 Lido Finance